By-Laws of TEACH

 Section 4.
 Manner of Election

-Nominations for election to the Board of Directors may be submitted to the Board of Directors by a nominating committee established for that purpose or by any member in good standing.
-Such nominations should be submitted to the Board of Directors by February 1st.
+Nominations for election to the Board of Directors may be submitted to the Board of Directors by any member in good standing.

 After approval by the Board, election of a nominee to the Board of Directors shall be by majority vote of the members voting.
 Each member family shall constitute one voting party.